kaicataldo/findabuddy-v1/README.md

 Lastly, you'll need to find something that runs the script at a regular interval.
 I used the Heroku Scheduler add-on, which runs a node command at whatever interval you specify.
 Do be careful with this - Twitter has guidelines about what they think consitutes spam!
 Learn more about these guidelines <a href="https://dev.twitter.com/overview/terms/policy">here</a>.)

 This project is dedicated to Henri.
-Adopt, don't buy!
+Remember – adopt, don't buy!

           ,:'/  _ ..._
          // ( `""-.._.'